lucav76/Fibry/README.md

 ===
 Fibry 2.X is a Distributed Actor System, meaning that it can use multiple machines to run your actors.
 This feature is quite limited at the moment.
 Fibry provides a simple, generic, support to contact (named) actors running on other machines.
 It is based on two principles:
-- RemoteActorChannel: an interface to send messages to named actors running on remote machines.
+- RemoteActorChannel: an interface to send messages to named actors running on remote machines; these actors can return a value.
+- RemoteActorChannelSendOnly: an interface to send messages to named actors running on remote machines; these actors cannot return any value (e.g. queues).
-- Serializer / Deserializer / SerDeser: interfaces used for serialization and deserialization of messages
+- ChannelSerializer / ChannelDeserializer / ChannelSerDeser: interfaces used for serialization and deserialization of messages

 To make it more useful, Fibry provides an implementation:
 - HttpChannel: implements a channel using HTTP (and you can add your flavor of authentication)